-Portuguese songs include a flag on the upper-right corner indicating if the song is sung by a European or a Brazilian singer, so you can decide on the dialect that you want to focus on each time.
+Portuguese songs include a flag in the upper-right corner, indicating if the song is sung by a European or a Brazilian singer, so you can decide on the dialect that you want to focus on each time.

 Once you have chosen a song, a game will open.
 Choose the level you want (beginner, intermediate, advanced or expert) and play the song.
 Your task is to fill in the gaps and complete the lyrics while you karaoke your life away.
 Have fun!